probinso/introduction-git/pres.md

 ---
 # Vocabulary (II)
-- `branch` - encapulates a feature ledger
+- `branch` - encapulates a split in ledgered work
-- `checkout` - swaps your current working copy
+- `checkout` - swaps your current working copy to a target

 ![](branch.png)